-Videos to help Grade 3 students learn how to compare fractions and whole numbers on the number line by reasoning about their distance from 0.
+Videos and solutions to help Grade 3 students learn how to compare fractions and whole numbers on the number line by reasoning about their distance from 0.

 Common Core Standards: 3.NF.2a,